shivanikogta/Parstagram/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the implemented user stories:

 ![](gif2.gif)